AdamRuddGH/wordpress-backup/README.md

      ...
     ...

+*Step 2*: Deploy the containers!

+Open terminal and navigate to your repo directory.
+Then run `make up` to deploy the containers in detatched mode

+    cd ~/path_to/your_repo/
+    make up

-## Quick start if you're running Wordpress and the MySQL in Docker Containers Already
+## If you're running Wordpress and the MySQL in Docker Containers Already

 This is for users who have an existing wordpress site up and running, and are looking to adopt this service.
 Precondition: Given you have a WordPress blog and the corresponding MySQL database running in Docker containers.
 If not, see section "Migrate your blog to Docker", to see how to move your existing blog into a Docker container within minutes.